Skarsnik/QUsb2snes/README.md

 ### Configuration files

-Logs are put in the standard path for application data.
+Logs are put in the standard path for application data if you use an installed version.
-It should be: `$HOME/.local/share/QUsb2Snes` on Linux and `%APPDATA/QUsb2Snes` on Windows.
+It should be: `$HOME/.local/share/QUsb2Snes` on Linux.
+Otherwise, it will be in the directory where the executable is located.

 Please note that the directory will be named after the binary file.
 If you create a symlink on Linux (e.g. qusb2snes.exe), the directory will change accordingly.

-And the settings file is into `$HOME/.config/skarsnik.nyo.fr/QUsb2Snes.conf`
+The settings file is located aside the executable on Windows or in `$HOME/.config/skarsnik.nyo.fr/QUsb2Snes.conf` on Linux.

 ### Enabling/Disabling emulators